nicdu40/remove-dev-fee-mining-software-/README.md

-# dev_fee_free 2022 for linux
+# dev_fee_free 2022 for Linux

 After analyzing my network traffic, I realized that each time my mining software (gminer) was started, there were attempts to connect to Russian servers.
 Maybe to update their addresses or for something else bad...

-I decided to block everything and change these addresses by mine.
+I decided to block everything and change these addresses to mine.

-**dev-fee-free** works with gminer, phoenix miner and others....
+**dev-fee-free** works with gminer, phoenix miner, and others...

-Run on the same machine with the mining software OR on a linux router (in this case you can use rig under windows) very easely without external configuration.
+Run on the same machine with the mining software OR on a linux router (in this case you can use rig under windows) very easily without external configuration.

 Usage: **sudo ./dev_fee_free "pool_server" "YOUR WALLET ADRESS"**